MartiMei/AVDASI-Team-21/README.md

 - UI improvement(Done partly)
 - 3D plot improvement(Done partly, might add moveable componet animation in future)
 - Delay Reduce(Done partly)
+-
 ### Previous Versions
+v10: Live plots removed to reduce the risk of lag in the program - Live data shown instead;no lag.
+All plotting will be done after wind tunnel test.

 -v9.8: 3D plots improvement: form 3 basic lines to a basic modeled plane shape, add axes of pitch/yaw/row.
 Might need to change the view to suit wind tunnel testing sequece.

 -v9.7: Functionality with updated Lua code - data logging done directly to SD Card on the Cube at 20Hz